Skip to content

 Overview

-firstcolo Cloud provides S3 compatible Object Storage based on the Openstack Swift Project.
+firstcolo Cloud provides S3 compatible Object Storage based on the OpenStack Swift Project.

 It stores and retrieves arbitrary unstructured data objects via an HTTP-based API.
 It is highly fault tolerant with its data replication and scale-out architecture.
 In its implementation as a distributed eventually consistent object storage, it is not mountable like a file server.